Connect to CloudWatch

 - Choose a name for this provider.
 This is to differentiate AWS providers in Harness.
 It is not the actual AWS account name.

-- Select Assume the IAM Role of the Delegate (recommended), or Enter AWS Access Keys manually.
+- Select Assume IAM Role on Delegate (recommended), or Enter AWS Access Keys manually.

-- If you selected Assume the IAM Role of the Delegate, in Delegate Tag, enter the Tag of the Delegate that this Cloud Provider will use for all connections.
-For information about Tags, see Delegate Tags.
+- If you selected Assume IAM Role on Delegate, in Delegate Selector, enter the Selector of the Delegate that this Cloud Provider will use for all connections.
+For information about Selectors, see Delegate Selectors.

-- If you selected Enter AWS Access Keys manually, enter your Access Key and your Secret Key.
+- If you selected Enter AWS Access Keys manually, enter your Access Key and select/create a Harness Encrypted Text secret in Secret Key.
 For more information, see Access Keys (Access Key ID and Secret Access Key) from AWS.

 For more details, see Amazon Web Services (AWS) Cloud.